eli-mckown-dawson/eli-mckown-dawson.github.io/_pages/about.md

 ## Speaking, media, and consulting

 I'm available for speaking engagements and media appearances — including TV, radio, podcasts, and interviews — on elections, polling, and American politics.
 I also consult on polling methodology, survey design, and statistical analysis.
+You can [book a speaking engagement here](https://speakerhub.com/speaker/eli-mckown-dawson).

 For inquiries: **eli.inquiries68@gmail.com**